dsheeler/CoverflowAltTab/README.markdown

   2. Use Gnome-Tweak-Tool or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.
 (Eventually you have to restart Gnome-Shell: Press Alt+F2, type 'r' and enter)

+or execute commands at the terminal:

+  - make install (With this command, the script installs this extension in the user directory)

+  - make install LOCALINSTALL=true (With this command, the script installs this extension in the /usr directory)

 #### Cinnamon ####